oddworx/monorepo/contracts/README.md

 ### Spinning up a test chain

-First start the hardhat network by running `yarn chain`
+First start the hardhat network by running `anvil`

 Then, edit [`setup.ts`](setup.ts) to mock the state you want for the chain.
 You'll have to explore the files inside the `scripts/` folder to find out what functions are available to setup the environment.
 The `setup.ts` file already has an example setup.